easytocloud/privpage/README.md

 <em>Introducing privpage!</em>

-Using privpage, the following data will be masked in aws cli output
+Using privpage, the following data will be masked in all aws cli output to your screen

 - 12 digit (AWS account) numbers
 - AIDA (IAM User)